ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-08-02-swift-essentials-protocols-extensions-and-optionals-part-4.md

 }
 {%- endhighlight -%}

 Now you can use `yourStringVariable.isNotEmpty`.
 This is an extension property, but you can create extension functions too.
-It works the same way, even for primitive values, as you can see above.
+It works the same way, even for primitive types, as you can see above.

 ## What Is an Optional?

-In Swift, optionals are a powerful safeguard against a notorious coding issue: the dreaded "unexpectedly found nil" error.
+In Swift, optionals are a powerful safeguard against a notorious coding issue: the dreaded "unexpectedly found nil" error or something like this.
 But what are optionals, and why are they so important?

 Imagine a variable as a container.
 A regular variable must always hold a value of its declared type.
 An optional, however, introduces the possibility of emptiness.
 It's like a container that can either hold a value or be explicitly marked as empty, a state represented by the keyword `nil`.